mari-gar/mari-gar.github.io/_posts/2021-01-31-create-github-pages-website.markdown

     In the Gemfile for Bundler, delete all existing content and replace it with the latest content as shown in the installation procedure in the [Bundler website](http://bundler.io).
 Save the file and exit.

-7. **Make a repository for your website.** To create a repository (i.e., folder), replace `WEBSITEFOLDER` in the code below with the name of your repository on GitHub.
+7. **Make a repository for your website.** You can either create a repository folder in your default directory or under a new root folder.
+I highly suggest creating a new root folder since more files will be generated later on and it can be quite messy.
+Replace `ROOT` with the name for your new root folder.
+Then replace `WEBSITE` with the name of your website's repository on GitHub.
 Then change the directory folder to `WEBSITEFOLDER`.

     ```
+    $ mkdir ROOT
+    $ cd ROOT
     $ git init WEBSITEFOLDER
     $ cd WEBSITEFOLDER
     ```

+    Now, all your website files will be saved under `ROOT/WEBSITEFOLDER/` in your local drive.

     The branch for this repository is set to `(master)` by default.
 A branch is a version of the master.
 You can only use one active branch for the website at a time.
 You may add or change the branch you use according to the instructions on [#6 at GitHub guide to Jekyll](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll)

 9. **Set up Jekyll using Bundler.** Use the codes below.
 You can find more explanation for this in [Jekyll's tutorial on using Bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/).